sy2002/QNICE-FPGA/vhdl/cpu_pipeline/README.md

 indicate if the next stage should do some work or just skip this clock cycle.

 Similarly, the arbiter may grant or deny access to the external memory.
-In other words, is - say - `Read Operand 2` and `Write Result` both want to access memory, only `Write Result` will be granted access.
+In other words, if - say - `Read Operand 2` and `Write Result` both want to access memory, only `Write Result` will be granted access.
 In the mean time, the stage `Read Operand 2` must wait until it is granted access.
 This stalls the entire pipeline all the way back to the start, because no stage before `Read Operand